SWJ Blog Post |

 ... the argument is whether the counterinsurgency strategy used in Iraq and Afghanistan - the troop-heavy, time-intensive, expensive doctrine of trying to win over the locals by building roads, schools and government - is dead.

 Dave Dilegge is Editor-in-Chief of Small Wars Journal and serves as a Director at Small Wars Foundation.
-He is a retired USMCR Intelligence and Counterintelligence/HUMINT officer, and former USMC civilian intelligence analyst, as well as a defense consultant in the private sector.
+He is a retired USMCR Intelligence and Counterintelligence / HUMINT officer, and former USMC civilian intelligence analyst, as well as a defense consultant in the private sector.
+His son, David, is an Infantry Sergeant in the Big Red One.

 Contact Dave at firstname.lastname@example.org.